 WHY YOU SHOULD REVISE YOUR ESSAY

-"If you don’t revise, then there was no point in getting your work critiqued", says an essay writer from Vancouver BC, working at essay writing service BuyEssayCanada.
-The critiquing-revision process will make your writing stronger; no matter how resistant to change you may be, you need to accept the fact that no writer creates the perfect short story or novel in the first draft.
+"If you don’t revise, then there was no point in getting your work critiqued," says an essay writer from Vancouver BC, working at essay writing service BuyEssayCanada.
+The critiquing-revision process will make your writing stronger; no matter how resistant to change you may be, you need to accept that no writer creates the perfect short story or novel in the first draft.

 DON’T BE SCARED

 The days of typewriters and quills are thankfully over.
-Just because you’re revising doesn’t mean you have to lose all your previous essay.
+Just because you’re revising doesn’t mean you have to lose all your previous essays.
 Keep all your drafts and mark all your revisions.
-Try out something new with one of your scenes, characters, or plot lines; think of it as walking a tightrope with a safety net.
+Try out something new with one of your scenes, characters, or plotlines; think of it as walking a tightrope with a safety net.
 Feel free to dance around unharnessed without fear — those old words will be there when you get back.